-Students may dress up on their birthdays and Picture Day or for other special events.
+Students may dress up on their birthdays and Picture Day and for other special events.
 Appropriate dress code includes khakis, capris, and skorts.
-Girls are not permitted to wear strapless, off-the-shoulder or spaghetti strap dresses or blouses.
-If the students choose to wear leggings, they must have a skirt/shirt worn over them that is no more than 2 inches above the knee.
+Girls are not permitted to wear strapless, off-the-shoulder, thin strap, or spaghetti strap dresses or blouses.
+If students choose to wear leggings, they must have a skirt/shirt worn over them that is no more than 2 inches above the knee.
+Heels may not be worn.